mxaddict/www.codedmaster.com/content/blog/2026-01-25-using-gemini-cli-for-jekyll-to-zola-migration.md

 +++
+date = 2026-01-25
-title = "Streamlining My Jekyll to Zola Migration with Gemini CLI" date = 2026-01-25 description = "Discover how I leveraged the Gemini CLI to automate and standardize the front matter migration from Jekyll to Zola, ensuring consistency and saving time."
+title = "Streamlining My Jekyll to Zola Migration with Gemini CLI" description = "Discover how I leveraged the Gemini CLI to automate and standardize the front matter migration from Jekyll to Zola, ensuring consistency and saving time."
 [taxonomies]
-tags = ["gemini cli", "zola", "jekyll", "migration", "automation", "cli", "ai", "llm", "workflow"] [extra] author = "mxaddict"
+tags = ["gemini cli", "zola", "jekyll", "migration", "automation", "cli", "ai", "llm", "workflow"]
 +++

 Migrating a blog from one platform to another can feel like a monumental task,